-Our results indicate that such a barrier does not apply to power adjusting block withholding attacks and relatively small pools are at an immediate threat.
+Our results indicate that such a barrier does not apply to PAW and small pools are at an immediate threat.

+In our analysis, to investigate the results of PAW thoroughly, we resort to numerical optimization tools and define various sets of objective functions that the adversary can optimize.
+For example, the previous works \cite{fork_after_witholding_attack,power_adjusting} only focus on the maximum adversarial revenue ratio.
+However, as we point out, such an optimization may result in higher revenue per computational power for the honest miners outside the pool than the adversary.
+As a result, we investigate alternative objective functions which guarantee that the adversary becomes the entity that gets most out of the attack among all miners.
+Optimization of another objective function, namely the revenue change just before the difficulty adjustment, makes sure that the adversary gets most out of the attack immediately for certain parameters.

 Next, we turn our attention to long-term analysis of deviant mining strategies.
 We introduce a new efficiency metric that essentially calculates the adversarial revenue/cost per computational power per time in the long-run and compares it with the honest one.
 We use the new metric to compare the profitability of these strategies within a single framework.
 To do a valid efficiency comparison, we assume an ideal open market system that is stabilized in the long-run such that, under the attack, the honest miners that stay in the system have sustainable revenue-cost relationship.
 This allows us to have an overview of the existing work on the subject with a single and reasonable model compared to many different and contradicting claims about selfish mining strategies as well as the denialism in the literature.